Valaa-Technologies/valaa-vault/docs/SECURITY.md

 # Valaa Open System Security and Attack Model primer

-This document is a very rough conceptual dump of ValOS infrastructure security considerations as of 2019-02.
-Reader is expected to have familiarity with event sourcing but otherwise the document is intended as a high-level stand-alone document and begins by introducing the central concepts and how they relate to general web architecture.
+This document is a rough conceptual dump of ValOS infrastructure security considerations as of 2019-03.
+Reader is expected to have passing familiarity with event sourcing.
+Otherwise the document purports to be a high-level stand-alone document and begins with an introduction to central ValOS concepts and specifically how they relate to the general world wide web architecture.

+Author's disclaimer: this document is written by a single person and I'm not a security professional.
+I genuinely believe in that the core concepts and the overall approach is sound.
+Non-trivial amounts of both real and calendar time, thought and experimentation has gone into the ValOS infrastructure taking shape.
+But even if you read and keep agreeing don't let that fool you: there can be gaping maws of black holes of omission that I just didn't happen to think of.
+Security audit is pending resources.

 # 1. Correspondence between webarch ( https://www.w3.org/TR/webarch/ ) and ValOS infrastructure concepts